Get exclusive member benefits & effect social change. Join Today

 Treatment will depend on the cause of your symptoms.
-Normal bowel sounds do not require any treatment.
-If you’re embarrassed by these sounds, you may want to limit your intake of foods that produce gas.
+Normal bowel sounds don’t require any treatment.
+You may want to limit your intake of foods that produce gas.
 These include:

-If you have signs of a medical emergency, such as bleeding, bowel damage, or severe obstruction, you may need to be admitted to the hospital for treatment.
+If you have signs of a medical emergency, such as bleeding, bowel damage, or severe obstruction, you’ll need to be admitted to the hospital for treatment.
 At the hospital, a tube may be placed through your mouth or nose and into your stomach or intestines to empty them out.
-You will usually not be able to eat or drink anything afterward to allow your intestines to rest.
+You’ll usually not be able to eat or drink anything afterward to allow your intestines to rest.

 Medications are available for certain gastrointestinal illnesses like Crohn’s disease or ulcerative colitis.
-If you are diagnosed with one of these conditions, your doctor may prescribe medication for you.
+If you’re diagnosed with one of these conditions, your doctor may prescribe medication for you.